Skin Type 25 February 2026

 VelouriaVita Note

-Combination skin often improves fastest with “zone thinking.”
-Treat the T zone like it needs clarity and oil control, and treat the cheeks like they need comfort and hydration.
+Combination skin often responds best to zone-based care.
+Treat the T zone with clarity and oil balance, and give the cheeks the comfort and hydration they need.

 What Combination Skin Really Means

-Combination skin needs flexibility.
-If you treat your whole face as oily, you can dry out your cheeks.
-If you treat your whole face as dry, you can clog pores in your T zone.
-Balance is the goal.
+Because of this mixed pattern, combination skin usually needs flexibility rather than one extreme routine.
+If you treat the whole face as oily, you may dry out the cheeks.
+If you treat the whole face as dry, you may clog pores around the T zone.

 The Real Causes Behind Combination Skin